 We took some time to fine-tune the calibration of our rotators and to check the operation of the computer controls – everything checked out fine.
 The video above shows MacDoppler controlling the Azimuth/Elevation rotator and the IC-9100 Transceiver during the testing.

 Our Technician License Class students were very interested in the station.
 We spent some time explaining the setup and demonstrating how it worked.
 We made more contacts between our class sessions using AO-85 and FO-29 (a V/U Mode Linear Transponder Satellite).
-Our most interesting contact was with Burt, FG8OJ in Guadeloupe through FO-29.
-It was great to work DX using the new station during the first time we used it.
+Our most interesting contact was with Burt, FG8OJ, in Guadeloupe through FO-29.
+Working DX using the new station the first time we used it was great.

 We learned several things during our first use of the new station.
 First, while the 35 ft. maximum separation allowed between the antenna system and the rest of the station is adequate in many applications, the antenna system’s close proximity to the building we were in blocked passes to the west of us with this separation.
 We have subsequently made up an additional set of feed lines using a pair of 100 ft. long 7/8″ hardline coax cables to allow for a greater separation in portable deployments such as this one.

 We were glad we had the Heil Pro 7 Headset with us, and we used it for most of our contacts.
 The separate speaker allowed our students to hear the contacts well, and the boom microphone on the Pro 7 Headset eliminated feedback due to our voice coming back through the satellites.
 We improvised a mono-to-stereo converter cable to connect the Heil Pro 7 Headset to one of the two speaker outputs on the IC-9100 Transceiver.
 This allowed the radio to drive the separate speaker and the headphones at the same time.

 We were glad to have the low-noise preamps available.
 These were especially useful during low-angle satellite passes, and our sequencing setup worked well.